Dante's Inferno (song): 2011 version

 In 2011, Iced Earth re-recorded "Dante's Inferno" with the line-up of rhythm guitarist Jon Schaffer (who also played on the original recording), lead guitarist Troy Seele, bassist Freddie Vidales, drummer Brent Smedley and singer Stu Block.
 Stu Block had just joined Iced Earth earlier that year, and according to Schaffer, the band had already planned to re-record "Dante's Inferno" prior to the leaving of previous vocalist Matt Barlow (who also sang on the original "Dante's Inferno").
-The re-recorded "Dante's Inferno" was given away for free on the band's official website on September 5, 2011.
+The re-recorded "Dante's Inferno", re-named "Dante's Inferno 2011", was given away for free on the band's official website on September 5, 2011.

 Now that the band had re-recorded the song, they were in possession of a new click track, which meant that they no longer required a keyboard player to the play the song live.
-As a result, "Dante's Inferno" was brought back in to Iced Earth's setlist for their Dystopia World Tour.
+As a result, "Dante's Inferno" was brought back in to Iced Earth's setlist for their Dystopia World Tour and included in their 2013 live album Live in Ancient Kourion.
 A CD version of the song was also sold on the tour.